1/12 Fingal’s Cave, Inner Hebrides, Scotland

-This magical cliff-top fortress is made up of barracks, lodgings, stables, storerooms and a semi-intact interior.
-If you think it looks imposing now, imagine how daunting it must have looked to potential invaders back in the day.
-In fact it’s most famous for holding off Cromwell’s army for eight months to protect the Scottish Crown Jewels, though it also has links to William Wallace and Mary Queen of Scots.
+If you think it looks imposing now, think how daunting it must have looked to potential invaders.
+In fact it’s famous for holding off Cromwell’s army for eight months in 1651 in order to protect the Scottish Crown Jewels.
+And in yet more grand history, Dunnottar also has links to William Wallace and Mary Queen of Scots.

 4/12 Longshaw, Derbyshire

 Mysterious Longshaw’s 1600-acres of moor and woodland lets you explore the historic Derwent Valley.
 As well as tremendous views, you’ll discover old millstone quarries and hike along ancient packhorse routes.
 Now owned by the National Trust, it’s believed the name comes from the long wood found in Padley Gorge.